The newly refurbished Café Qua... read more

 A woman referred for egg donation will normally have undergone some assessment under their referring gynaecologist or GP.
 It is important, however, for us to confirm the following facts.
 This may involve further tests being carried out:

-- That she is not capable of producing your own eggs
+- That she is not capable of producing her own eggs

 - That she has a uterus (womb) capable of carrying a pregnancy

-- That the husband or partner has sperm which are capable of fertilising eggs
+- That the male or partner has sperm which are capable of fertilising the eggs

-- Swabs from the cervix to exclude infection
+- Swabs from the vagina and cervix to exclude infection

 Payment for donors

-The law prohibits payment of donors by Centres.
-However we are allowed to pay the donor reasonable expenses e.g. travel fares to and from the Centre and child care costs incurred during the egg donation treatment.
+The law permits payment of donors by centres up tp £750.00 per cycle of egg donation.
+We are also allowed to pay the donor reasonable expenses e.g. travel fares to and from the Centre and child care costs incurred during the egg donation treatment.

 What are the legal implications of donating eggs?